128technology/docs/docs/initializer_preferences.md

 http://128technology.com/initializerPreferencesFile
 ```

-Schema for the preferences file used by the 128T Initializer.
+Schema for the preferences file used by the SSR Initializer.

 ### Initializer Preferences File Type